BP evacuates some workers ahead of Gulf of Mexico storm

-HOUSTON A looming low-pressure storm system prompted BP Plc to evacuate workers not essential for production from its four oil and gas platforms in the Gulf of Mexico but output was unaffected, the company said on Wednesday.
+HOUSTON A looming low-pressure storm system prompted BP Plc to evacuate some workers from its four oil and gas platforms in the Gulf of Mexico but production was unaffected, the company said on Wednesday.

 Other operators, including Royal Dutch Shell, the biggest oil producer in the Gulf, Anadarko Petroleum Corp and Hess Corp, said they were monitoring the storm but had not begun evacuations.